yangao07/abPOA/README.md

 ```
 For GFA input file, `S` and `P` lines are required and are used to reconstruct the alignment graph.
 For MSA input file, which is generally a FASTA format file, `-` in the sequence indicates the alignment gap.
-If you want to use abPOA to generate a MSA output file and then perform the incremental graph alignment, please do not forget `-A` to include the FASTA header of each sequence:

 ```
 abpoa seq1.fa -r1 > seq1.msa
 abpoa -i seq1.msa seq2.fa > cons.fa